pulumi/examples/cloud-ts-url-shortener/README.md

     $ pulumi config set aws:region us-west-2
     ```

-1. Restore NPM modules via `npm install`.
+1. Restore NPM modules via `npm install` or `yarn install`.

-1. Compile the program via `tsc` or `npm run build`.
+1. Compile the program via `tsc` or `npm run build` or `yarn run build`.

 1. Preview and run the deployment via `pulumi update`.
-The operation will take about 2 minutes to complete and will create 34 resources:
+The operation will take about 2 minutes to
+   complete and will create 34 resources:

     ```
     $ pulumi update